emberjs/rfcs/text/0649-deprecation-staging.md

 configured `version` and earlier.
 Deprecations that fit this configuration will also throw assertions in development builds.

-Note that `AddonDeprecationConfig` is required to have both the `version` and the `stage` properties to be be valid.
+Note that `AddonDeprecationConfig` must have both the `version` and the `stage` properties to be be valid.
 If both are not provided a build time error will be thrown.